garance-buricatu/User-Level-Thread-Library/README.md

 Same way we also have sut_open() and expect the I/O executor to make the connection to the remote process without error.
 Error conditions such as remote process not found is not willing to accept connections are not handled.
-We assume all is good regarding the remote process and just open the connection and move to the next statement.
+We assume all is good regarding the remote process and just open the connection and move to the next statement.<br/>

-Overall Architecture of the SUT Library
+**Overall Architecture of the SUT Library**
-The simple user-level threading (SUT) library that you are developing in this assignment has the following major components.
+The simple user-level threading (SUT) library that you are developing in this assignment has the following major components.<br/>
 It has two kernel-level threads known as the executors.
 One of them is the compute executor (C- EXEC) and the other is the I/O executor (I-EXEC).
 The C-EXEC is responsible for most the activities in the SUT library.
 The I-EXEC is only taking care of the I/O operations.
-Creating the two kernel-level threads to run C-EXEC and I-EXEC is the first action performed while initializing the SUT library.
+Creating the two kernel-level threads to run C-EXEC and I-EXEC is the first action performed while initializing the SUT library.<br/>
 The C-EXEC is directly responsible for creating tasks and launching them.
 Creating a task means we need to create a task structure with the given C task-main function, stack, and the appropriate values filled into the task structure.
 Once the task structure is created, it is inserted into the task ready queue.
 The C-EXEC pulls the first task in the task ready queue and starts executing it.
-The executing task can take three actions:
+The executing task can take three actions:<br/>
 1. Execute sut_yield() : this causes the C-EXEC to take over the control.
 That is the user task’s context is saved in a task control block (TCB) and we load the context of C-EXEC and start it.
 We also put the task in the back of the task ready queue.
-2. Execute sut_exit() : this causes the C-EXEC to take over the control like the above case.
+1. Execute sut_exit() : this causes the C-EXEC to take over the control like the above case.
 The major difference is that TCB is not updated or the task inserted back into the task ready queue.
-3. Execute sut_read() : this causes the C-EXEC to take over the control.
+1. Execute sut_read() : this causes the C-EXEC to take over the control.
 We save the user task’s context in a task control block (TCB) and we load the context of C-EXEC and start it.
 We put the task in the back of the wait queue.
 When a task executes sut_open() , it sends a message to the I-EXEC by enqueuing the message